konnekt/artistic research

 Human Behavior and technology

-Gain insights into how sustained digital engagement affects human psychology, including shifts in attention spans, emotional responses, and social behaviors.
-Steve’s explorations detail how digital tools and virtual environments influence our perception of reality, memory, and identity in today’s interconnected landscape.
+Gain insight into how sustained digital engagement reshapes everyday behavior.
+These texts explore shifts in attention span, emotional regulation, and social interaction, tracing how screens, interfaces, and data-rich environments influence our perception of reality, memory and identity in a constantly connected world.

 behavioral shifts